-Connect one end of the red positive (+) cable to the positive (+) terminal on the discharged battery.
+Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery.
+Use a remote negative (-) terminal if the vehicle has one.

-- Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery. - Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery. - 8.
-Connect the other end of the black negative (-) cable to the negative (-) grounding point for the discharged battery. - Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - Try to start the vehicle that had the dead battery.
+Do not let the other end touch anything until the next step.
+The other end of the negative (-) cable does not go to the dead battery.
+It goes to a remote negative (-) post on the driver side shock tower.

+- Connect the other end of the black negative (-) cable to the jump start negative (-) grounding post (2). - Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - Try to start the vehicle that had the dead battery.
 If it will not start after a few tries, it probably needs service.